klar-web-services/klonk/README.md

 <details>
 <summary><b>Building a Machine</b></summary>

-`Machines` are ideal for building complex, stateful agents.
-This example shows an AI agent that takes a user's query, refines it, performs a web search, and generates a final response.
+`Machines` work well for stateful agents.
+This example shows an AI agent that takes a user's query, refines it, performs a web search, and generates a response.

 The `Machine` manages a `StateData` object.
 Each `StateNode`'s `Playlist` can modify this state, and the `Transitions` between states use it to decide which state to move to next.